OSDC-Code-Maven/open-source-by-organizations/government.md

 # Open Source by government

-Somewhat surprisingly there are many local and country-wise governments around the world that share some of their software under and Open Source license.
-We are collecting them in this list.

 * See also https://government.github.com/community/   and also: https://code.open.canada.ca/en/index.html
 * See also [European Commission’s Open Source Observatory](https://joinup.ec.europa.eu/collection/open-source-observatory-osor)
 * See also [code.gov](https://code.gov/)